If you've blocked our ad, please consider unblocking it.

 - Animal Crossing, the localized version of Doubutsu no Mori+, released for the GameCube.

 - Doubutsu no Mori e+, the Japan-only enhanced re-release of Animal Crossing, released for the GameCube.

 - The logo seen upon startup varies.
 In Doubutsu no Mori, it was a Nintendo 64 logo which would pop up similarly to a piece of furniture being dropped in a house.
-In succeeding games, it was the Nintendo logo: white in Doubutsu no Mori+ and region specific colors in the other two remakes (red in NTSC regions and blue in PAL regions).
+In succeeding games, it was the Nintendo logo that would simply fade in.
+The logo is white in Doubutsu no Mori+ and region specific colors in the other two remakes (red in NTSC regions and blue in PAL regions).